shawn-thorn/shawnthornbooks.com/content/publication/fom/index.md

 slides: fom
 ---

-**New in December 2022**

-First of Many is about a young girl who loses her first tooth.
-Her excitement takes her throughout the day expressing her great news to her family members.
-Each one has words of wisdom, with a comical insight and a catchy phrase.
-The story includes the classic, although non-traditional looking tooth fairy.

-> "Good morning, young child, I didn't mean to wake you; I am taking your tooth that you have left for me.
-Your tooth is a gem, as I see you have been brushing it well.
-I hope you brush the tooth that will grow in its place the same.
-I have left you something to show you how thankful I am."
-The tooth fairy said.

-Children usually lose their first tooth around 5 or 6 years old, and their front teeth will often be the first to fall out.
-This will be the first of many and children will appreciate understanding the developmental process and the importance of dental hygiene, while going on a fun family journey.
+Indulge in the enchantment of _First of Many_ as a young girl eagerly navigates the day after losing her first tooth.
+Feel her excitement resonate through heartfelt interactions with family members, each offering a unique blend of wisdom, humor, and memorable phrases.
+Join her on this delightful journey alongside her parents, grandparents, sibling, and beloved dog, also joyfully standing by her side.
+This classic tale introduces a tooth fairy with a delightful twist, breaking away from tradition in the most endearing way.
+The story also emphasizes the value of dental hygiene, highlighting the importance of brushing, flossing, and caring for your teeth.

 ![](fom-dad1.jpg)